 This is super common in fantasy.
 Writers like Brandon Sanderson use words like “spren,” even though the rest of the book is in English.
 It implies the other language selectively without needing to have an underlying vocabulary and grammar.

 The technique goes back quite a ways and can be found in The Wheel of Time with words like “saidin.”
 The main thing to keep in mind with this is the consistency of sounds.

 A good tip is to take a real language and just modify words from it in consistent ways.
 This way the words (including people’s names!) have a tonal consistency to them.

 So, you don’t want to construct a whole language, but you also don’t want to just tweak an existing language.
 This is pretty common, actually.
 Many “full” conlangs started this way and were only fleshed out later when fans demanded it (for example, Klingon).

-Here’s some considerations.
+Here are some considerations.
 Grammar will be your downfall.
-Look up eclipsis/lentition in Irish.
+Look up eclipsis/lenition in Irish.
 Look up the cases of Russian.
 Look up past tense adjectives in Japanese (or the particle system).
 Learn some Turkish on Duolingo.

 It pays to get your head out of English.
 I want to slap my forehead when someone’s constructed language is word for word translated English sentences without altering the grammar in any way.

 Consider having more than one way to say “to be.”
 The single way is an English bias.

 Some languages have a copula as a separate grammatical construction from “is.”
 Some distinguish between animate and inanimate being.
 Others distinguish between permanent and impermanent states of being.

 Incorporate interesting culture into the language.
 Is the culture completely decentralized with no concept of ownership?
 Then the language might not have ways of expressing ownership (no possessive tense or genitive case or even the word “have”).
 This isn’t as unnatural as it sounds.
 Many languages in our world already do this.